-The name alone—bitters—conjures up squinched, sour faces of disapproval.
+The name alone—full measure bitters—conjures up squinched, sour faces of disapproval.
 And indeed, if you were to drink some (though only some) bitters straight, that sour face you would wear.
 But mix those pungent drops with the right spirits, shake or stir, serve with a good garnish—plus some pizazz—and you have dance partners in your drink, ones that move in complementary directions with every sip.

 The use of bitters as digestifs, often consumed neat, goes way, way back—there’s evidence that some form of bitters were soothing troubled tummies as long ago as the Middle Ages.
 But it took a long while after that to realize that bitters could cooperate so well in a cocktail, to tune the belly and the brain.
 What better place for the idea for bitters and booze to blend than naughty New Orleans?
 Yet so scientific the source: A French Quarter pharmacist named Antoine Peychaud mixed up his own bitters batch in 1838, and his stuff is still a staple of classic cocktails everywhere.

 We’ll keep New Orleans in the picture, because some of earliest known cocktails (including the renowned Sazerac) were created there under Peychaud’s apothecary assistance, employing his steady hand, French brandy and handmade bitters.
 Since there’s no end of fun in New Orleans, the city also came up with one of my very favorite drinks, the Vieux Carré, named for the French Quarter.
 Classically, it calls for these ingredients: